AntoDono/GenPlus-Translator/README.md

 These 6,000 datasets were then split into half, where half were english to slang and the other were slang to english.

 ### Training
-Gen+ Translator is finetuned based on [gpt2-large](https://huggingface.co/openai-community/gpt2-large) and trained on 2x NVIDIA RTX 3090.
+**Ver.
+1** Gen+ Translator is finetuned based on [gpt2-large](https://huggingface.co/openai-community/gpt2-large) and trained on 2x NVIDIA RTX 3090.
+The model was finetuned using PeFT and Lora to reduce computations.

+**Ver.
+2 (current ver)** Gen+ Translator is finetuned based on [quantized-gptq llama2-7b](https://huggingface.co/TheBloke/Llama-2-7B-GPTQ) and trained on 2x NVIDIA RTX 3090.
 The model was finetuned using PeFT and Lora to reduce computations.
 ### Setup
 1. Create a python virtual environment (optional):
 ```bash